CREATE PUBLICATION — define a new publication

 ONLY is not specified, the table and all its descendant tables (if any) are added.
 Optionally,

-Only persistent base tables can be part of a publication.
-Temporary tables, unlogged tables, foreign tables, materialized views, regular views, and partitioned tables cannot be part of a publication.
-To replicate a partitioned table, add the individual partitions to the publication.
+Only persistent base tables and partitioned tables can be part of a publication.
+Temporary tables, unlogged tables, foreign tables, materialized views, and regular views cannot be part of a publication.

 FOR ALL TABLES